varshithr2004/varshithr2004/README.md

 <!-- Profile Header -->
 <h1 align="center">HEY THERE...! 👋, I'm Varshith</h1>
-<h3 align="center">B.Tech AI & Data Science Student | Aspiring Web Developer | Cloud Certified</h3>
+<h3 align="center">B.Tech AI & Data Science Student | Aspiring Web Developer</h3>

 ---

-Hi there! 👋

-I’m Varshith, passionate about coding, exploring emerging technologies, and building meaningful projects.
+I’m passionate about coding, exploring emerging technologies, and building meaningful projects.
 This is where I share my projects, showcase what I’m learning, and contribute to the open-source community.

 ---
 ### 🚀 About Me